jrsteensen/OpenHornet/README.md

 ## OpenHornet MCAD Model

-All models are in SolidWorks 2019.
+The MCAD is converting from SW2019 to 2021.
 No models for contribution will be accepted in anything except this format so we don't end up with various components in various software packages and increase the dependencies required.
+No commits from the educational package will be accepted.

 ### Top Level Assembly Structure